Meal planning

 How it works

-Open meal plan, tap a day.
-Add what you're making for breakfast, lunch, or dinner.
+Open meal plan, add what you're making for breakfast, lunch, or dinner.
 Takes seconds.

-Everyone in your family sees it.
-No group text, no "what's for dinner?" - they just open the app.
+No group text, no "what's for dinner?" - your family just opens the app.

 No more "I didn't know we were having that" when you're already cooking.